-This program includes an academic major of Early Childhood Education and a sequence of professional certification courses that lead to teacher licensure P-3rd grade or a dual endorsement in elementary education (K-8) and P-3.
+This program includes an academic major of Early Childhood Education and a sequence of professional certification courses that lead to teacher licensure P-3rd grade.
 A non-certification option is also available.
 Upon completion of the program, candidates can work in childcare centers, preschools, Head Start programs, and, if they receive the P-3 teacher endorsement, in the primary grades in public schools.
-A student completing the dual endorsement option may teach in any of the elementary grades.
 The course work offers a combination of theory, methods, and field experiences in a variety of early childhood settings.

 Unique Program Features

 - Students attend classes with other early childhood education students as a cohort group throughout the program.

 - Students gain experience in teaching children in three age groups (infant/toddlers, pre-primary and primary) and in a variety of settings.

 - Students are taught to understand and respect intercultural/familial diversity as they learn to develop partnerships with families.

 - Students learn to use inquiry tools and process for developing meaningful and integrated learning experiences for young children.